-Effective as of April 28, 2015, the Portfolio has contractually agreed to pay a monthly fee to the Adviser at an annualized rate of .60% of the Portfolio's average daily net assets.
+Effective as of January 1, 2020, the Portfolio has contractually agreed to pay a monthly fee to the Adviser at an annualized rate of .60% of the first \$100 million, .45% of the excess over \$100 million up to \$1 billion and .40% of the excess over \$1 billion of the Portfolio's average daily net assets.
+Prior to January 1, 2020, the Portfolio paid a monthly fee to the Adviser at an annualized rate of .60% of the Portfolio's average daily net assets.
 The Adviser has contractually agreed to waive its fee and bear certain expenses so that total expenses (excluding interest expense, expenses associated with securities sold short, brokerage commissions and other transaction costs, taxes and extraordinary expenses) do not exceed on an annual basis .75% and 1.00% of average daily net assets, respectively, for Class A and Class B shares.
-This fee waiver and/or expense reimbursement agreement may not be terminated before May 1, 2020.
-Fees waived and expenses borne by the Adviser through April 27, 2016 are subject to reimbursement until the end of the third fiscal year after the fiscal period in which the fee was waived or the expense was borne.
+This fee waiver and/or expense reimbursement agreement may not be terminated before May 1, 2021.
 No reimbursement payment will be made that would cause the Portfolio's total annualized operating expenses to exceed the amounts listed above.
-During the fiscal year ended December 31, 2018, December 31, 2017 and December 31, 2016, the Adviser received \$425,373, \$282,797 and \$97,468, respectively, in management fees from the Portfolio (net of \$156,055, \$254,701 and \$287,955, respectively, which was waived by the Adviser due to the expense limitation agreement).
+During the fiscal year ended December 31, 2019, December 31, 2018 and December 31, 2017, the Adviser received \$385,112, \$425,373, and \$282,797, respectively, in management fees from the Portfolio (net of \$177,170, \$156,055 and \$254,701, respectively, which was waived by the Adviser due to the expense limitation agreement).